-The annual budget for the PPP Shaw contract which is for the provision of six residential care homes across North Northamptonshire for the over 65s is $\pounds 9.8m$.
-There is a forecast pressure of $\pounds 970k$ (9.8%) in relation to this contract.
+The annual budget for the PPP Shaw contract which is for the provision of six residential care homes across North Northamptonshire for the over 65s is £9.8m.
+There is a forecast pressure of £970k (9.8%) in relation to this

+- contract.
 At the time the budget was set it was assumed that the inflationary increase would be £234k this was based on previous trends.
 The actual increase was based on average weekly earnings up to March 2023.
-This has been partly mitigated by £200k by delivering other contractual efficiencies.

-- 3) The main income sources are the Improved Better Care Fund (£6.8m) and Client Contributions from PPP and Block purchased care provision (£1.4m).
-Other income sources assistive technology pool contribution of £747k, this is forecast to be delivered on budget. - 4) Other costs amount to £1.316m and is primarily made up of Community Equipment spend, this is forecast to be delivered on budget.
+A budget realignment exercise has taken place along with the identification of efficiencies which has resulted in mitigations of £1.636m. - 3) The main income sources are the Improved Better Care Fund (£6.8m) and Client Contributions from PPP and Block purchased care provision (£1.4m).
+Other income sources assistive technology pool contribution of £747k, this is forecast to be delivered on budget. - 4) Other costs amount to £1.315m and is primarily made up of Community Equipment spend, this is forecast to be delivered on budget.